-The chimney and connecting fluepipe must have a minimum diameter of 130mm and its dimension should not narrow to less than the size of the outlet socket of the stove at any point.
+The chimney and connecting flue pipe must have a minimum diameter of 130mm and its dimension should not narrow to less than the size of the flue outlet of the stove at any point.
 Minimum Flue Draught 12 Pascals.

-Distances to combustibles, 4 Series: Rear: 400mm, Sides: 350mm
+Distances to combustibles:

-Alpine 4 Series:
+Salisbury, Beaumont, Shoreditch variants: Rear: 400mm, 100mm if using an insulated flue.
+Sides: 250mm.

-Milan 4 Series:
+Milan: